North Macedonia: NATO accession

 In August 2017, what was then the Republic of Macedonia signed a friendship agreement with Bulgaria, aiming to end the "anti-Bulgarian ideology" in the country and to solve the historical issues between the two.

 Under the Prespa agreement, signed with Greece on 17 June 2018, the country agreed to change its name to the Republic of North Macedonia and stop public use of the Vergina Sun.
-It retained the demonym "Macedonian", but clarified this as distinct from the Hellenistic Macedonian identity in northern Greece.
-The agreement included removal of irredentist material from textbooks and maps in both countries, and official UN recognition of the Slavic Macedonian language.
+It retained the demonym "Macedonian", but clarified this as distinct from the Greek Macedonian identity in northern Greece.
+The agreement also included removal of irredentist material from textbooks and maps in both countries.
 It replaced the bilateral Interim Accord of 1995.

 The withdrawal of the Greek veto, along with the signing the friendship agreement with Bulgaria, resulted in the European Union on 27 June approving the start of accession talks, which were expected to take place in 2019, under the condition that the Prespa deal was implemented.
 On 5 July, the Prespa agreement was ratified by the Macedonian parliament with 69 MPs voting in favour of it.
 On 12 July, NATO invited Macedonia to start accession talks in a bid to become the alliance's 30th member.
 On 30 July, the parliament of Macedonia approved plans to hold a non-binding referendum on changing the country's name, which took place on 30 September.
 Ninety-one percent of voters voted in favour with a 37% turnout, but the referendum was not carried because of a constitutional requirement for a 50% turnout.

 North Macedonia commemorates its accession to NATO at the US Department of State.

 On 6 February 2019, the permanent representatives of NATO member states and Macedonian Foreign Affairs Minister Nikola Dimitrov, signed in Brussels the accession protocol of North Macedonia into NATO.
 The protocol was then ratified on 8 February by the Greek parliament, thus completing all the preconditions for putting into force the Prespa agreement.
 Subsequently, on 12 February the Macedonian government announced the formal activation of the constitutional amendments which effectively renamed the country as North Macedonia and informed accordingly the United Nations and its member states.

+In March 2020, after the ratification process by all NATO members was completed, North Macedonia acceded to NATO, becoming the 30th member state.